dakbar/dakbar.github.io/index.md

 ## What I Do

-I am a security-minded engineer with hands-on experience in Python automation, embedded systems, cloud infrastructure, and secure system design.
+I am an IoT-focused engineer with experience in cybersecurity, DevSecOps, and cloud infrastructure.
+I’ve worked on secure CI/CD pipelines, Kubernetes-based microservices, and security monitoring in high-assurance environments across government and defense projects.

-I am particularly interested in projects involving Python-based automation, telemetry processing, secure communication between devices, and applying security concepts to real-world data flows.

 ## Resume